 Escargot is a delicacy that consists of cooked and edible land snails.
-The dish is an appetizer and is popular in Spain, France, and Portugal.
+A popular dish in French cuisine, it is frequently served as an appetizer; it is also enjoyed in other countries in Spain and Portugal.
 Many restaurants that specialize in the said cuisine offer escargot as part of the appetizer menu.
 In some cases, the word ‘escargot’ also refers to the snails that belong to species that help prepare the dish (1).

 Is It Safe To Eat Escargot While Pregnant?

 There is no proven record that clearly states whether or not it is safe to eat escargot during pregnancy.
 The best way to be safe is to speak to your doctor about it first, and only then resume eating it.

 If you are allergic to seafood, you might also be allergic to escargot.
 If you are allergic to seafood, you might also be allergic to escargot.
 If you ever suffered from a food allergy after eating seafood, you need to consume escargot with caution.
 If not, there are chances you can develop an allergy.
 To be safe, avoid eating escargot while pregnant, especially if you suffer from a seafood allergy, to prevent any potential risks.

 Benefits Of Consuming Escargot In Pregnancy